Robert Neustrom: 'We came around' Dargan Southard, email@example.com

 You perform like that in the Cape, you won’t be hiding much longer.
 And Neustrom’s case was no different.
-Just three years prior, gaining notoriety was his most pertinent obstacle.
+Three years prior, gaining notoriety was his most pertinent obstacle.
 Now, the challenge was embracing it.

 As the accolades rolled in and the draft noise intensified, Heller sat his right-fielder down and took a mental inventory.
-Neustrom had never dealt with prime time status.
-It can be swift downfall if handled improperly.
+Neustrom had never dealt with primetime status.
+It can be a swift downfall if handled improperly.

 “I just kept telling Robert that you have to play for the right reasons,” Heller said.
 “And as soon as you start worrying about things you can’t control, that’s when things are going to go south for you.
 And things can spiral out of control very quickly if you’re worried about performance, results for the wrong reasons — for the draft.

 “When you get up there and you try to hit because you think the scouts want to see you hit, then the next thing you know, you’re chasing and in a slump.”

 Neustrom admitted “it’s impossible” to completely block out external chatter, adding that he’s dwelled on what scouts might want to see at various points in the season.
 While his average never dipped below .300 this year, Neustrom had only 20 RBIs through Iowa’s first 37 games.
 He’s since driven in 16 over his previous 14 contests.

 All 30 major league teams — at some point — have reached out to Neustrom, who currently sits 188th in Baseball America’s latest prospect rankings, 44th in D1Baseball.com’s analytical college hitters rankings and 62nd on the site’s midseason college top 150.